 “It grew to a certainty during my engineering classes in high school.
 I loved these classes and was always interested in the hands-on projects we worked on,” she said.

 Amon was prepared to attend a four-year university.
 But her family talked her into selecting College of DuPage because other family members had previously attended, the tuition was reasonable and the Engineering program has a strong reputation.

 “My family talked me out of what I now look back upon as a poor financial decision,” she said.
 “I was reluctant to attend COD at first, but it turned out to be the best choice because of the great opportunities I’ve had going there.
 COD has amazing resources and a fantastic community surrounding it, which allowed me to connect to a great variety of people.
 Student life events gave me the opportunity to work with other student leaders, while the Society of Women Engineers (SWE) introduced me to other female students studying engineering.”

 Amon also received several scholarships through the College of DuPage Foundation, including the STEM Student Scholarship, Donald B. Carter Memorial Engineering Scholarship and the H.J.
 Kleemann Engineering Scholarship.

 In 2017, Amon participated in a summer internship at Argonne National Laboratory, something she didn’t expect to land so early in her college career.

-Wherever her career leads, Amon is happy with the strong education she is receiving at College of DuPage.
+Wherever her career leads, Amon is happy with the strong education she received at COD.

-“This a great place to start out your education to become an engineer,” she said.
-“The engineering professors here are fantastic, and I would suggest joining the Society of Women Engineers as well as the Engineering and Technology Club.
-In classes, it is not always the easiest to meet and talk to other peers, and these organizations allow you to connect and even form study groups to help with your classes.
+“College of DuPage is a great place to start out your education to become an engineer,” she said.
+“The engineering professors are fantastic, and I would suggest joining the Society of Women Engineers as well as the Engineering and Technology Club.
+In classes, it was not always the easiest to meet and talk to other peers, and these organizations allowed me to connect and even form study groups to help with my classes.